ArtifactDB/SewerRat/README.md

 We can then perform some complex searches on the contents of these files (see [below](#querying-the-index)).
 There is no limit on the number of times that a directory can be registered, though every new registration will replace all previously-registered files from that directory.

-SewerRat will periodically (by default, daily) update the index by examining all paths to metadata files in its registry.
+SewerRat will periodically update the index by examining all paths to metadata files in its registry.
 If we modified one of our files, SewerRat will re-index that file; and if we deleted a file, SewerRat will remove it from the index.
 This ensures that the information in the index reflects the organization on the filesystem.
 Note that SewerRat will not index new files that were added to a directory after registration.